Cartel associate charged in Indiana and Texas sentenced to 30 years

 FORT WAYNE, Ind.
-(WANE)–Juan Alberto Mendez, 49, a Gulf Cartel associate, was one of five men sentenced on March 14th for their roles in a Racketeer Influenced and Corrupt Organizations Act (RICO) plan, according to the FBI.
+(WANE) — Juan Alberto Mendez, 49, a Gulf Cartel associate, was one of five men sentenced Monday for their roles in a Racketeer Influenced and Corrupt Organizations Act (RICO) plan, according to the FBI.

 Mendez, formerly from Mission, Texas, was wanted in Indiana by Fort Wayne police and in Texas for his role in drug racketeering, including murder in aid of racketeering between 2015 and 2018.
 In 2019, Mendez was featured on an FBI Wanted poster, with a reward of up to $25,000 being given for information leading to his capture.